alex/alchimia/docs/ddl.rst

 ===

-Because of some of the limitations in the SQLAlchemy API, it's not possible to create tables using meth:`sqlalchemy.schema.Table.create` or meth:`sqlalchemy.schema.MetaData.create_all`.
+Because of some of the limitations in the SQLAlchemy API, it's not possible to create tables using :meth:`sqlalchemy.schema.Table.create` or :meth:`sqlalchemy.schema.MetaData.create_all`.
 Luckily, SQLAlchemy provides an API that still makes it possible to create tables and perform other DDL operations.